wrzchwc/ant-colony-optimization-tsp/readme.md

 ## Research results

-The experiment has been carried out at 24 January 2022.
+The experiment was carried out at 24 January 2022.
 The experiment results has been presented on the following charts.

 ![](src/main/resources/charts/time.png)